ahart97/PythonProjects/README.md

       - WN_v1: Can display the weather for Toronto or Waterloo
       - WN_v2: Adding ability to find weather for any city after user inputs city name and url (DRAFT)

+PetCam: Script to stream video with Raspberry Pi

+      - Made using python3
+      - Uses Raspberry Pi and Raspberry Pi Camera